ichim/LeafletForBlazor-NuGet/Sigma Drone/README.md

                 percentageOfTheEntireCrown = 20,          //how much of the circular crown will be filled with this indicator }

 - **Discrete indicator**.
 It is an indicator that can display discrete classes of a parameter (e.g. half, full).
-Is implemented by the class **RealTimeMap.SigmaDroneCrownDiscreteStyle**
+Is implemented by the class **RealTimeMap.SigmaDroneCrownDiscrete**

                new RealTimeMap.SigmaDroneCrownDiscrete()
               {